GhostEsso/toDoList/README.md

 ### Install

-Install this project with: -Git clone on your cd Desktop using my repository link above
+Install this project with: -

-### Usage

--To run the project, copy its path and run it on your online server.
+- git clone git@github.com:GhostEsso/toDoList.git
+- npm install to install all the dependencies
+- npm start to start the project on the browser

 ### Run tests